 Hire professional help

-Once you've decided to take the leap into franchising, don't take the journey alone.
+Don't take this journey alone.
 Lopez recommended hiring professionals who know the franchise landscape to help you out in the beginning.

 "Hire a very good franchise attorney and an experienced franchise executive to assist you along the way," he said.
 "There are a lot of costly mistakes that can be made early on without these key players on your team."